bassemmagdy/Lenmo/README.md

 - First make sure you have pipenv installed
 - Second clone the project any where to your pc
+- PS: Find Postman Collection at the end of this page

 ```bash
 git clone https://github.com/bassemmagdy/Lenmo.git